 It’s typical for the savings rate to spike during a decline in general economic activity.
 In the current environment, a reduction in spending combined with federal stimulus payments have helped some families save more.
 However, a vaccine-led economic recovery and resurgence in spending could threaten savings gains made during the pandemic.

-In honor of America Saves Week Feb 22-26, following are 7 tips for building and maintaining personal savings.
+Following are 7 tips for building and maintaining personal savings.

 Savings tip #1: Reset old spending habits

 As life returns to normal, don’t fall into old spending traps.
 Instead, reset pre-pandemic habits with new, money-saving routines.
 Maybe that means bringing your lunch to work a few days a week or skipping the gourmet cup of coffee.